kaist-ina/RUN-DVC/README.md

-# RUN-DVC: Generalizing DL based variant callers with domain adaptation and semi-supervised learning
+# RUN-DVC: Generalizing DL-based variant callers (DVC) with domain adaptation and semi-supervised learning
 - We introduce a new perspective, framing the enhancement of the generalizability and robustness of DVC against a target sequencing method as domain adaptation and semi-supervised learning problems, leveraging readily accessible unlabeled datasets from the target sequencing method.
 - We view each sequencing method with different error profile as a unique domain.
 Factors such as sample source, sample preparation protocols, library construction techniques, sequencing configurations, and variations across machines from different companies contribute to distinct error profiles.
 - RUN-DVC leverages the consistency training and random logit interpolation techniques, allowing it to learn sequencing error profiles from unlabeled data of the target sequencing method using the knowledge obtained in labeled data.